rwxrob/boost/README.md

 programming, and just enough Git and Web development to create and maintain a basic portfolio web site.
 The rest is up to you.

-Here's a list of our main goals (which roughly correspond to week number):
+Here's a list of our main goals:

 1. Demonstrate autodidactic learning habits
 2. Share learning, discoveries, and theories
 3. Install and maintain a local Ubuntu Server VM
 4. Setup Secure Shell and GPG for safe remote access
 5. Navigate and manage filesystem with bash commands
-7. Manage Linux processes from command line
+6. Manage Linux processes from command line
-8. Install and use TMUX from Linux command line
+7. Install and use TMUX from Linux command line
-9. Install and use Vim from Linux command line
+8. Install and use Vim from Linux command line
-10. Write safe shell scripts in POSIX and bash
+9. Write safe shell scripts in POSIX and bash
-6. Follow the UNIX philosophy and know why
+10. Follow the UNIX philosophy and know why
 11. Search the Web from the Linux command line
 12. Use Docker to use and create container images
 13. Create and use a Go Bonzai composite command tree
 14. Describe how Internet works (DNS, TCP, and HTTP)
 15. Create and maintain a minimal REST API with Go
 16. Create and maintain a minimal IRC/Twitch bot in Go
-17. Create and maintain a Web site
+17. Create and maintain a personal portfolio Web site
 18. Use Git and GitHub to create and maintain source
 19. Build personal/professional learning network
 20. Find gainful employment as a technologist